Skip Ribbon Commands

 • Replantation surgery

-• Reconstructive microsurgery
+• Reconstructive microsurgery of the upper and lower limb

 • Post-traumatic deformities and contractures